VladPVS/FastSearchLibrary/README.md

    #### Using "await" keyword
    It is highly recommend to use "await" keyword when you use any asynchronous method.
 It allows to get possible exceptions from method for following processing, that is demonstrated next code example.
-Error processing in previous examples had been missed for simplicity.
+Error processing in previous examples has been skipped for simplicity.

   Example: